 Info for the Home Baker

-During these testing times, you may want to bake your own loaf.
-But wait!!!
-Not only is there a flour shortage, there is also a YEAST shortage.
-I can’t even get any for my baguettes!
-So it will be sourdough all the way for me.
+During the Pandemic, lots of people turned to baking which I totally applaud!
+There was a shortage of flour and also a shortage of yeast.
+Things are getting back to near normal, but that doesn’t mean you have to give up.
+How about making your own sourdough?
 What’s that you say?
 Can’t make your own?
 Bought one of my starters and don’t know what to do with it?
 Relax, I got you covered.
 Here is all the info that you knead! (see what I did there?
 Pfnar).

 Day 2: (we’ll forget that 7 or more days may or may not have passed by and still call this day 2) Take me out of the fridge and FEED ME as follows:-

 – If you DON’T want to use me yet, then throw half of me away and then add my bodyweight back into the jar, using half water and half flour.
 Stir me up and put me back in the fridge.
 If you adopted me at 50g, I should still weight 100g.